spemer/spemer.github.io/_posts/2021-09-21-customize-website-scrollbar-with-css-no-javascript.md

 ### Example

 I wrote only three lines of CSS code to customize my website’s scrollbar.
 These methods don’t need a single line of JavaScript code, super simple and easy to use.
-Check out link below to watch on live **[website](https://spemer.com)**!
+Check out link below to watch on live <a href="https://spemer.com" rel="noopener noreferrer" target="_blank" class="markdown-link">website</a>!

 ```css
 body::-webkit-scrollbar {